 Because there’s no escaping it.
 Immigration has become a determining factor in Canada’s population growth, as evidenced by the 2016 Census data released by Statistics Canada on August 2, 2017.
 This data highlights the importance of initiatives to increase Francophone immigration.

 And the trend is unlikely to change in the years to come.
 The United Nations’ population estimates showed that there will be over 700 million Francophones in the world by 2050, and that 85% of them will come from Africa.
 Let’s hope many of them will settle in Ontario.
-Whether here in the north, or in the east, or in the central southwest, French-speaking immigrants will always be welcome.
+Whether here in the north, or in the east, or in the central southwest, French-speaking immigrants are, and will always be, welcome.

 As Canada’s language ombudsman, I believe governments should follow four guiding principles when it comes to immigration.
 First, immigration must help maintain or even increase the demographic weight of Francophone minority communities in Canada.